-Emoticons and emojis (which are the result of the evolution of regular emoticons) are more than an additional way to express emotions when texting in social media and messengers.
-They can also be used as a marketing tool, an instrument that allows you to influence the decision of potential buyers.
+Emoticons and emojis (the result of the evolution of regular emoticons) are more than an additional way to express emotions when texting on social media and messengers.
+They can be used as a marketing tool, an instrument that allows you to influence the decision of potential buyers.
 In the 21st century, Instagram, Facebook, Telegram, and other digital media accounts are often your brand face, so don’t underestimate the role of emoticons in your communications with customers.

 Why Do Your Need Emoticons and Emoji

 The text doesn’t contain emotions that people involuntarily convey in live communication.
 Figures of speech cannot replace intonation, gestures, and facial expressions.
-This makes the written communications too official and creates the distance which may harm your brand success.
+This makes the written communications too official and creates a distance that may harm your brand’s success.

 Of course, don’t forget about common sense.
 Emoticons are inappropriate in official letters and built-in website forms.
 Yet if you connect with your customers through social media or messengers, there is no harm in using smileys.
 Official and cold communication isn’t always the best choice.

-Since 2010, emoji are supported in Unicode, which allows them to constantly evolve and metamorphose.
-Whereas several years ago, a new symbol was included in smiley collections only after it proved its popularity, today the focus is on novelty and uniqueness.
+Since 2010, emojis are supported in Unicode, which allows them to evolve and metamorphose constantly.
+Whereas several years ago, a new symbol was included in smiley collections only after it proved its popularity, today, the focus is on novelty and uniqueness.
 If there is a gap that can be filled with a new symbol, it will be added.

 Every social network, messenger, and other website support smileys.
 They only differ in their looks.
 Besides, there are third-party resources similar to libraries that contain all popular emojis.
 You can copy them and paste them into messages on other sites.